jayshreeanand/stacks-watchdog/README.md

 ## 🤖 Telegram Integration

-Chain Shield AI integrates with Telegram for real-time alerts and interactions:
+Stacks Watchdog integrates with Telegram for real-time alerts and interactions:

 ### Setup Instructions